mirobotech/BEAPER-Pico/README.md

 ## BEAPER_Pico.py

 A MicroPython board support module for BEAPER Pico.
-Copy the BEAPER_Pico.py file into the Raspberry Pi Pico filesystem.
-Required for all BEAPER Pico Beginner Activities as well as many other example BEAPER Pico programs.
+BEAPER_Pico.py is used by all beginner activities and most other BEAPER Pico example programs.
+See **BEAPER_Pico_README.md** for details.

 ## /Beginner Activities
 A complete beginner curriculum containing beginner learning activities for BEAPER Pico.